HL7/fhir-ichom-breast-cancer-ig/design-doctorine.md

 * will ignore neo-adjuvant and metastatic cases for now
 * top of the questionnaires needs to have instructions on how it should be filled out (see original PDFs for them)
 * "Date by DD/MM/YYYY; Please enter "999" if date is unknown": put a checkbox in at the beginning to signal that the date is known, this should enable a date picker
-* the inclusion criteria of the receptor status (ER, PR and HER2) can be ignored.
-These need to be filled in at baseline and are independent of the surgery, since these are based on the biopsy.
+* receptor status (ER, PR and HER2) can be filled in at baseline, and ignore using them as inclusion criteria

 ## Clinical data points